Power, perceptions, practice and partnership: we’re keen to listen to your views

-Through February and March 2022 the Scotland Malawi Partnership invited its members, partners and other stakeholders to feed into a listening exercise looking at power, perceptions, practice and partnership.
+The Scotland Malawi Partnership invites its members, partners and other stakeholders to feed into a listening exercise looking at power, perceptions, practice and partnership.
 This exercise is the foundational work for our next round of strategic planning: we’re keen to start with really open, inclusive and far-reaching listening before then the more detailed, focused and operational planning consultations.

 As a charity that is committed to listening, learning and ever improving, the SMP specifically invites reflections on how it could further: